 With my first baby, I did not have the bag packed until 37 weeks and my baby girl was born surprising us at 37 weeks & 4 days.

-3. Learn how to manage labor pain naturally
+3. Preparing to give birth? – Learn how to manage labor pain naturally

 If you are worried about managing the labour pain and wondering if the breathing exercises that you learned in the prenatal class alone might not help, you will find this course Birth Prep 2.0 from Jamie boost your confidence in giving birth naturally.

 4. Read a few positive birth stories before giving birth

 Giving birth can be scary especially if you are a first-time mom.
 Take time to read up on different positive experiences.
 Having a positive mindset really makes a difference.